 - "The QX80's seating is supremely supportive in the first and second rows, and even the 60/40 power folding third-row seats, while not spacious, are suitable for adults." -- AutoTrader

-Standard features on the QX80 include a 13-speaker Bose stereo, Bluetooth, a USB port, satellite radio, navigation, tri-zone automatic climate control and Infiniti's Around View Monitor, which uses multiple cameras to provide a 360-degree view around the QX80.
-Optional features include blind spot monitoring, forward collision warning, adaptive cruise control, lane departure warning and a rear-seat entertainment system.
+The 2015 QX80 comes standard with Bluetooth, satellite radio, tri-zone automatic climate control, a 13-speaker Bose stereo system, a USB port, an 8-inch touch-screen display and Infiniti’s Around View Monitor, which uses multiple cameras to provide a 360-degree view around the vehicle.
+Optional features include adaptive cruise control, blind spot monitoring, forward collision warning, lane departure warning, forward emergency braking and a rear-seat entertainment system.

 - "Major audio and climate functions have separate switches, but they're rather low on the center console for easiest use.
 Far more distracting, at least for our testers, the various driver-assistance features included with the Technology Package generate enough lights and sounds to fill the bridge of Starship Enterprise--another reason to avoid this deceptively pricey option." -- Consumer Guide (2013)